structix-cli/structix/docs/docs/cli-commands/ops/init.md

 ## Arguments

-This command currently has no arguments.
+This command does not accept any arguments.

 ## Options